apache/trafficcontrol/docs/source/development/traffic_monitor/traffic_monitor_api.rst

 ``/publish/CrStates``
 =====================
-The current state of this CDN per the health protocol.
+The current state of this CDN per the ref:`health-proto`.

 ``GET``
 -------